cozy-labs/cozy-desktop/README.md

     npm install nw-gyp -g
     gulp leveldown

-If you want to build the final binary of the GUI, type:
+If you want to build the GUI package, type:

     gulp build-gui-package